Ehawk82/LoBo/README.md

 # LoBo
 LoBo, the game

-random game and i have no idea what i am doing
+random game and i have no idea what i am doing.  clicker game? maybe? clicker and trivia?